 Similar to an avocado, give the mango a gentle yet firm squeeze, and if it yields to pressure, it’s ripe.
 You may also notice a fragrance coming from the fruit.
 If the mango is squishy, it’s overripe, and you should discard it.

-Mangoes are best as fresh as possible, so I would only keep this salsa for two to three days.
-Besides, this salsa is too delicious to last in your refrigerator much longer than that.
+Mangoes are best as fresh as possible, so I would only keep this salsa for two to three days in an airtight container.
+Besides, this salsa with its perfect mix of sweet and spicy flavors is too delicious to last in your refrigerator much longer than that.

-- While heat is subjective, I consider this a mild to medium salsa, depending on the heat of the habanero you use.
-For a spicier salsa, you can add another habanero pepper.
+Adjust the heat level: While heat is subjective, I consider this a mild to medium salsa, depending on the heat of the habanero you use.
+For an extra spicy kick, you can add another habanero pepper.
+Just keep in mind what spice level anyone else snacking on this salsa can tolerate.
+If they prefer more of a mild heat, one habanero is plenty, and you'll still have a flavorful salsa.

-- I recommend you wear kitchen gloves while handling the habanero.
+Wear gloves: I recommend you wear rubber gloves while handling the habanero.
 If you don’t, wash your hands well, and give it time before you touch your eyes.
 The chile oil can stay on your fingers for a good while.

 I love a refreshing blonde ale with this fresh mango salsa.
 Not only do blonde ales make wonderful palate cleansers to balance the spice, this light, bubbly beer is a classic pairing with fruit.
 However, if you'd like to accentuate the spice, you can pair this salsa with a hoppy IPA.

 Looking for a wine pairing option?
-A gewürztraminer is perfect.
+A gewürztraminer is perfect with a spicy habanero salsa.
 This German wine comes with a residual sweetness that counters the spice.
 We also get some tropical fruit notes that are delightful with our mango and fresh ginger.

 And, of course, we’re talking salsa here, so a tequila cocktail isn’t a bad idea.
 Try my tequila sour or triple citrus tequila smash.
 Or if you’re a margarita lover, you’ll enjoy my Cadillac margarita, raspberry-peach margarita, blueberry margarita or fresh blackberry margarita.

 When you need a fruity, tropical salsa, I hope you try this easy mango-habanero salsa.
-Just make sure you get plenty of chips because you won't be able to stop dipping!
+Just make sure you get plenty of your favorite tortilla chips because you won't be able to stop dipping!

 Need More Salsa Recipes?